golang/vulndb/doc/triage.md

    You can also add "Fixes #DDDD" (the number of the duplicate issue) to the commit message, or close it manually.
    3. Mail the commit.
-4. If no report has been created for #NNN yet, make sure the duplicate ID is present somewhere in issue #NNN for reference, and close the duplicate issue.

 ## Standard Library Reports